 The monument was installed on the Village Green in May 2021 with assistance from the Barnstable Department of Public Works.

 A formal dedication ceremony will be held in November 2021 as part of the annual Barnstable Veterans Day Parade and Program.

-Meetings are held at 6:00 p.m. on the second Wednesday of the month, at the Salt Marsh Center, 218 West Main Street, Hyannis, MA 02601.
+Meetings are generally held at 6:00 p.m. on the first Thursday of the month, at the Salt Marsh Center, 218 West Main Street, Hyannis, MA 02601.